tjodelberg/verilog-mode-quickstart/README.md

   3. Verilog-mode plugin for Emacs.
   4. Verilog-mode plugin for Vim.

-You cand install these manually or use this git repo.
+You can install these manually or use this git repo.
 All of this is already configured in the `.vimrc_example` and the `elisp` folder included here.

-**Quick start:**
+##Quick start
   1. Get Vundle:
   ```
   git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim